pawelkruzynski/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_control_panel/guide.en-sg.md

 ![Snapshot create](images/manage_enterprise08.png){.thumbnail}

-Inside the the popup window that will open, you can enter a name and a description for the snapshot.
+Inside the popup window that will open, you can enter a name and a description for the snapshot.
 Click the `Create a snapshot`{.action} button to start snapshot creation.

 ![Snapshot create window](images/manage_enterprise09.png){.thumbnail}